judgie97/dotnetlink/README.md

 * Add a route to the routing table
 * Remove a route from the routing table

+### Address management (IPv4)
+* Add an IPv4 address to an interface

 ## Features (TODO)
 ### Address management (IPv4)
 * Get the IPv4 address / subnet mask of an interface
-* Add / Remove IPv4 addresses / subnet mask to an interface
+* Remove IPv4 addresses / subnet mask to an interface

 ### Link management
 * Set link status to up or down